ANTI-WRINKLE INJECTIONS

 If you are pregnant or a breastfeeding mother or sufferer from neuromuscular diseases such as Bells palsy or Myasthenia Gravis, treatment is not recommended.

-For treatment of the upper face, such as frown and forehead, there is a very low risk of brow ptosis (drooping of the eyebrow) or eyelid ptosis (drooping of the eyelid), which completely reverses with time.
+For treatment of the upper face, such as frown and forehead, there is a very low risk of brow ptosis (where the brow cannot move at all and feels 'heavy') or eyelid ptosis (drooping of the eyelid), which completely reverses with time.

 For treatment in the lower areas of the face, as the treatment involves the temporary relaxation of the muscles, your facial movements will change and feel different.
 For example, with treatment of muscles relating to the lips there is a strong likelihood that control of your lips will feel different, i.e. you may be unable or find it harder to drink from a straw, to whistle, find it difficult applying lipstick in your usual way or you may need to adjust the way to drink from a glass as you will be unable to tense your treated lip to the same extent as you could before treatment.
 It can take some time to get used to a new sensation, but the effect will reverse over time and you will return to your normal movement.